About me

 There are many ways people seek help, from addressing a particular event or behaviour to a more general sense that things are not right.
 I provide an open and confidential space to express whatever is on your mind.

 Counselling can help with whatever difficulty you come with.
 As a transpersonal therapist, I believe it goes further and points to new ways of being in the world.
-Working with whatever it is you need to bring, we'll free up your own inner guidance to discover how life can become deeper and more meaningful for you.
+Focusing on whatever you need to bring, together we'll also notice any emerging signs of how your life could change to bring you closer to where you really need to be.

 Training, qualifications & experience